JIuBeP/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Disabled Vision of Death, Suicide and Mass Suicide for the zombies.
 Mentioned light amplification effects of Auspex and Divine Vision.
 Disabled Obfuscating the Protean warform to avoid freeze on exit.
+Prevented that Malcolm's patient and Pisha's victim get up again.

 Items:
 +Made it possible to give redundant items to NPCs and removed others.